Before you start a SATAC application, familiarise yourself with the application process.

 TAFE SA courses

-Apply as soon as possible after applications open to ensure your application is assessed in time for the scheduled offer rounds.
+We encourage you to apply as soon as possible after applications open to ensure your application is assessed in time for the scheduled offer rounds.

 Applying through SATAC